Senior Issues and Advocacy

 How to Advocate

-Advocates for Senior Issues encourages advocacy supporting the needs of all older Americans generally, and specifically those in Western Michigan.
+Advocates for Senior Issues encourages advocacy supporting the needs of older adults, specifically those in Western Michigan.

 - Advocacy includes contact with local, state and federal legislators and officials by letter, phone, fax, e-mail and face-to-face.
 Advocacy efforts may also include attending hearings and giving testimony.